 After the private meetings, the mediator will bring the parties back together to negotiate directly.
 During this stage, you and the other party will work to refine a final agreement that meets your needs.

 Step Six: Closure

 There are two possible endings to a mediation session.
-If an agreement is reached, the final stage of the process is putting the main provisions in writing.
+If an agreement is reached, the final stage of the process is to put the main provisions in writing.
 Your mediator may recommend having the agreement reviewed by your personal lawyer.
 In most cases, the mediated agreement will need to be approved by a judge to become official.

 Mediation offers many benefits over traditional litigation, especially for family law disputes.